About This Program

 For more information please contact Dr. Jun Kwon at email@example.com

-This honor society recognizes the academic achievements of outstanding students who have taken government classes.
+This honor society recognizes the academic achievements of outstanding students who have taken political science classes.

 Events under the Pi Sigma Alpha Political Science Honor Society:

-- Annual Induction Dinner: Students who have enough credits to be considered juniors at Utica College and have taken a certain amount of government classes, and who have achieved a high GPA, are eligible to be selected to join the Pi Sigma Alpha Political Science Honor Society.
+- Annual Induction Dinner: Students who have enough credits to be considered juniors at Utica University and have taken a certain amount of political science classes, and who have achieved a high GPA, are eligible to be selected to join the Pi Sigma Alpha Political Science Honor Society.
 During this fall semester induction dinner, inductees are celebrated for their achievements.